-If you want to use a tint of a solid colour our Top Tip is to keep it above 15% - anything less than this may be spotty or disappear all together!
+If you want to use a tint of a solid colour our Top Tip is to keep it above 15% - anything less than this may be spotty or disappear altogether!
 Incorporate our Top Tip above and add some 'noise' to any tints below 40% and this will go a long way to creating a uniform tint.

 There is no dot gain when printing digitally and this is a really good thing!
 Dot gain is a by-product of litho (wet ink) printing when the ink spreads out on the paper and can make the printing less sharp and darker.
 Digital printing with dry toners means there is no ink to expand so images will be crisper and font sizes can be as small as 5 point and remain legible.

 Back to Black

 When printing large areas of black it is always best to incorporate a 'shiner' in the mix and this is the same for litho and digital printing.
-A shiner is the addition of Cyan, Magenta and Yellow underneath the 100% black which results in a deep, rich black.
+A shiner is an addition of Cyan, Magenta and Yellow underneath the 100% black which results in a deep, rich black.
 When designing for digital printing the black should still have shiners incorporated but of a lesser amount - 20% magenta, 20% yellow and 40% cyan will be fine.
 We do not recommend a black that equates to more than 180% toner coverage.